-As you should know by now, California puts the best interest of the child first, always.
-Make sincere efforts to attend mediation with your spouse to work out reasonable solutions and really think with your heart about whether you are making genuine legal decisions that center your children and will benefit their present and future economic, physical,and psychological well being.
+California puts the best interest of the child first, always.
+Make sincere efforts to be amicable and cordial with your spouse to work out reasonable solutions.
+Sincerely think with your heart about whether you are making genuine legal decisions that center your children and will benefit their present and future economic, physical,and psychological well being.

 If you are involved in a child custody dispute make sure you obtain the best legal representation available.